-As a companion article to “TSP Fund Variability”, I’ve pulled together the same monthly data into barcharts, from the inception of the respective funds to 2019.
+As a companion article to “TSP Fund Variability”, I’ve pulled together the same monthly data into barcharts, from the inception of the respective funds to the present.

 Below, you will find individual bar charts for the G, F, and C Funds, since their inception.
 I then provide a chart of all three together, to see the relative changes over time.